ST. JOHN LUTHERAN CHURCH

 • Communion is offered on the 1st and 3rd Sundays of the month, as well as during Holy events.

-• One Communion Worship Service a month is held on Saturday evenings at 6:05pm.
-It is held on the Saturday evening prior to the 3rd Sunday of the month.
+• Two Communion Worship Services a month are held on Saturday evenings at 6:05pm.
+They are held on the Saturday evenings prior to the 1st and 3rd Sunday of the month.

 • Sunday School is held at 8:30am on Sunday mornings.
 Kindergarten through High School youth are welcome, as well as Adults.
-All meet in the school gym for a brief hymn & prayer before splitting into the various classes.
 (For Adult Bible Studies, see the Bible Study box below.)

 Missions and Prayers